metal/metal-examples/state/README.md

-# metal-examples-attribute
+# metal-examples-state

 A simple class that has no rendering logic.

 Classes that are not meant to be renderable components should not extend from `Component`.
-They can extend from `Attribute` though, and so take advantage of all the attribute features that components have.
+They can extend from `State` though, and so take advantage of all the state features that components have.

 The code has lots of comments explaining how everything works.